 Want more?
 Check out my guides for Baltic Blue Pothos Care, Epipremnum Pinnatum Variegata Albo Propagation & Care, and Cebu Blue Pothos Care!

 And speak of nutrients, pothos plants generally do not need to be fertilized as long as you use a high-quality soil that has nutrients in it.
 However, nutrients to deplete over time, so if you haven’t repotted your pothos plant in a while, fertilizer can be helpful.

 I recommend using something like organic worm castings that you can work into the top layer of soil.
 When you water the plant, the nutrients will disperse throughout the plant’s root system.

-I’ve also started using Liqui-Dirt roughly every three or four times I water my houseplants, too.
+I’ve also started using Liqui-Dirt (affiliate link) roughly every three or four times I water my houseplants, too.
 I like using this highly concentrated fertilizer because I can just pour a bit in my watering can.

 It isn’t a chemical fertilizer either, so you don’t have to worry about over-fertilizing your plants and burning them.
 It’s good stuff, and my plants seem to be really happy with it added to their care routine.

 Snow queen pothos plants are quite easy to propagate from cuttings.
 Simply take a cutting of your plant that has roughly 2–3 leaves and 1–2 nodes.